Main content | back to top

 I can’t find a suitable job on your website, can I still apply?

-We no longer accept speculative applications, CVs or résumés via email.
-For Professional roles, you can only apply to a specific vacancy found through our Job Search engine.
-If you sign up for our Job Alert service, we’ll email you with notifications of new vacancies matching your preferred criteria as and when they arise.
+We no longer accept speculative applications, CVs or resumés via email.
+For Professional roles, you can only apply to a specific vacancy found through our Job Search Engine .
+If you sign up for our Search Agent service, we’ll email you with notifications of new vacancies matching your preferred criteria as and when they arise.
 For Student and Graduate opportunities, applications are accepted year-round.

 If I submit an application or register my details, will Shell keep me on file?